 Workit Health was founded in 2015 by McLaughlin and co-founder Robin McIntosh to fill this gap.
 “There are a lot of treatment options available for addiction, but we are still losing far too many people,” said McLaughlin, in an official funding announcement.
 “Our goal is to lower barriers to treatment through a program that is individually tailored, protects the privacy of our users, and is accessible 24/7.”

 Both McLaughlin and McIntosh have personal history with recovery programs.
 In an interview with NewsCenter.io about her recovery from addiction, McIntosh said, “It was a uniquely empowering experience.”
-Workit’s goal is to make its patients feel the same sense of empowerment by designing a suite of user-friendly therapies available via technology.
+Workit’s goal is to make their patients feel the same sense of empowerment by designing a suite of user-friendly therapies available via technology.
 According to the startup, 80 percent of people who complete Workit report a reduction in addictive behaviors.

 McLaughlin said Workit currently targets self-insured companies with 10,000 to 30,000 employees, particularly in industries in which, according to McLaughlin, employees develop substance abuse problems with greater frequency, such as manufacturing and hospitality.
 Workit teaches companies to support employees in both addiction prevention and treatment.
 “It’s a big game changer for them and frees them up to provide the kind of 360-degree support that top notch HR teams want to be known for,” McLaughlin explained.